-Windows 8 or 10 allows you to create a recovery drive (USB) or system repair disc (CD or DVD) that can be used to troubleshoot and restore your computer.
+Windows 8 and 10 let you to create a recovery drive (USB) or system repair disc (CD or DVD) that you can use to troubleshoot and restore your computer.
 Each type of recovery media gives you access to Windows’ advanced startup options, but there are differences between the two options.

 After the process is complete, you can close the “Recovery Drive” window.
 Note that if you’re using Windows 8, you’ll also be asked if you want to delete the recovery partition.
-If you do delete the recovery partition, you’ll need the drive to Refresh and Reset your PC in the future.
+If you do delete the recovery partition, you’ll need the recovery drive to Refresh and Reset your PC in the future.

-If Windows can’t even bring up these tools, you’ll need the recovery drive, system repair disc, or a Windows 8 or 10 installation disc.
-Insert the recovery media into your computer and restart.
+If Windows can’t bring up these tools automatically, that’s when you’ll need the recovery drive, system repair disc, or a Windows 8 or 10 installation disc.
+Insert the recovery media into your PC and start it up.
 Your computer should boot from the recovery media automatically.
-(If it doesn’t, you may need to change its boot order.)
+If it doesn’t, you may need to change the boot order of your drives.

-Once it’s booted from the recovery media, you’ll see options for troubleshooting and repairing your PC.
+When the PC boots from the recovery media, you’ll see options for troubleshooting and repairing your PC.
 You can refresh and reset your PC or access advanced options to use system restore, recover from a system image, or automatically repair your computer.
-You can even get a command prompt that will allow you to fix problems by hand.
+You can even get a command prompt that lets you fix problems by hand.

 If Windows isn’t starting normally, you should try the “Automatic Repair” option first, and then maybe pursue the “System Restore” option.
 Reinstalling Windows—whether by restoring from an image backup or resetting your PC entirely—should be a last resort.